-Basic Education Opportunity Grant (BEOG): A federal grant program based on need and tuition costs.
+(BEOG) Basic Educational Opportunity Grant - A federal grant program based on need and tuition costs.
 Applications and additional information may be obtained from your high school counselor or the Financial Aid Office.

-Supplementary Educational Opportunity Grant (SEOG): Awarded to students with great financial need after self-help and other programs have been exhausted.
+(SEOG) Supplementary Educational Opportunity Grant - Awarded to students with great financial need after self-help and other programs have been exhausted.

-Law Enforcement Education Program (LEEP): In-service law en forcement officers only.
-Grants covering tuition, fees and books.
+(LEEP) Law Enforcement Education Program - In-service law enforcement officers only.
+Grants covering tuition and fees.
 Repayable if officer leaves employing agency less than two years after completing course work.

-Nursing Student Scholarship Program: Scholarship for ADN students who show financial need and high academic achievement.
+Nursing Student Scholarship Program - Scholarship for ADN students who show financial need and high academic achievement.

-Tuition Exemption Programs - These programs are as follows:
+Tuition Exemption Program - These programs are as follows:

-Vocational Rehabilitation: The Texas Rehabilitation Commission (T.R.C.) through its Division of Vocational Rehabilitation offers assistance to eligible students who have vocational handicaps provided the vocational objective selected by the student has been approved by a representative of the Division.
+Vocational Rehabilitation - The Texas Rehabilitation Commission (T.R.C.) through its Division of Vocational Rehabilitation offers assistance to eligible students who have vocational handicaps provided the vocational objective selected by the student has been approved by a representative of the Division.
 Application for Vocational Rehabilitation assistance should be made through the nearest T.R.C. office or through the T.R.C., Austin, Texas.

-Hazelwood Act: Student must be a citizen of Texas, served during Spanish-American and/or World War II as a nurse of U.S. Armed Force member, honorably discharged and legal resident of Texas at induction.
+Hazlewood Act - Student must be a citizen of Texas, served during World War II, Korea and/or Vietnam as a member of U.S. Armed

+Forces, honorably discharged and legal resident of Texas at induction.
 Student is exempt from cost of tuition and fees.
-Student must submit a copy of discharge papers and complete exemption form.
+Student must complete a Galveston College exemption form and attach a copy of DD 214.

-Honor Graduate: Tuition for both semesters of first regular session immediately following high school graduation will be paid for highest ranking graduate in class from an accredited high school in the State of Texas.
-(Article 2654-1, Sec.
-2, VATCS)
+Honor Graduate - Tuition for both semesters of first regular session immediately following high school graduation will be paid for highest ranking graduate in class from an accredited high school in the State of Texas (Article 2654-1, Sec.
+2, VATCS).

-Orphans of National Guard and Texas National Guard Members: Tuition paid for child of member of U.S. Armed Services who was killed in action or died while in the service.
-(Article 2654b-1, Sec., 1,3,4,5, VATCS)
+Orphans of National Guard and Texas National Guard Members - Tuition paid for child of member of U.S. Armed Services who was killed in action or died while in the services.
+(Article 2654b-1, Sec.
+1, 3, 4, 5, VATCS)

-Employees and/or Their Families of Texas State Institutions of Higher Learning: Application of resident rather than non-resident tuition fee to teachers, professors or to the employees of Texas State Institutions of Higher Learning, their husband or wife, as the case may be, and their children.
+Employees and/or Their Families of Texas State Institutions of Higher Learnings - Application of resident rather than non-resident tuition fees to teachers, professors or to the employees of Texas State Institutions of Higher Learning, their husband or wife, as the case may be, and their children.
 (Article 2654c, Sec.
-1(h), VATCS)
+1 (h), VATCS)

-Children of Municipal Employees: Exemption of children of certain firemen, peace officers, employees of Texas Department of Corrections and game wardens from payment of tuition and laboratory fees.
+Children of Municipal Employees - Exemption of children of certain firemen, peace officers, employees of Texas Department of Corrections and game wardens from payment of tuition and laboratory fees.
 (Article 2654f-1, VATCS)

-Deaf or Blind Students: Exemption of deaf or blind students from payment of tuition fees.
+Deaf or Blind Students - Exemption of deaf or blind students from payment of tuition fees.
 (Article 2654f-2, VATCS)

-Connally-Carillo Act: Student must not have been a high school graduate prior to 1967.
-Student must be in the top 25% of class or top 20% on ACT.
+Connally-Carillo Act - Student must now have been a high school graduate prior to 1967.
+Student must be in the top 25% of class or top 20% on A.C.T.
 Student must be a citizen and resident of Texas, under 25 years of age.
 Combined parental and student yearly income below \$4,800.
 If married, include spouse's income too.

 Supplemental Security Income - College students who contribute to the support of parents or other relatives should inquire about supplemental security income, a new federal program of income supplement for blind or disabled people, as well as people 65 or older.
 Their relatives might qualify if their income is less than \$160 a month from retirement or social security, or less than \$230 from wages (the figures are higher for couples).
-Students who think their relatives might qualify should contact the social security administration.
+Students who think their relatives might qualify should contact the Social Security Administration.